You can technically drive a nail with a wrench. It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

 Fair.
 And it's worked, mostly.

-But think about the last trip you organised.
+Think about the last trip you organised, though.
 Was there a moment where you wished everyone could just see the same information?
 A moment where something got missed because it was in the wrong app?
 A moment where you spent ages hunting for a detail that should have been obvious?

 Those moments don't have to happen.
-They're not inevitable parts of trip planning.
-They're just what happens when your tools don't match your task.
+They're not an inevitable part of trip planning — they're what happens when your tools don't match your task.

 You wouldn't use a spreadsheet to send emails.
 You wouldn't use WhatsApp to balance a budget.
-So why use five general-purpose tools for something as specific as trip planning?
+So why use five general-purpose tools for something as specific as planning an outdoor trip together?

-Maybe you'll try it and decide the old way works better for you.
-That's fine.
+Maybe you'll try it and decide the old way works better for you, and that's fine.
 But if you've ever felt the friction of juggling apps and hunting for information, it might be worth seeing what it's like when everything just lives in one place.